Goal-guided Generative Prompt Injection Attack on Large Language Models: Appendix

-\ssn{Relationship between KL Divergence and Cos Similarity in 2-dimensional space} When point $z$ moves on the ellipse, its length corresponds to the solution of the optimization problem: when it takes the minimum value, the optimization problem (\ref{eqn:kl-optimization}) takes the maximum value.
-It can be seen from Fig. \ref{fig:ellipse-fig2} that when pointing $z$ moves from $A$ to $B$, $\cos(x',x)$ gradually increases, but the length of $z$ first decreases and then increases.
-This process corresponds to that as the cos similarity increases, the KL divergence value first increases from a non-optimal value to the maximum value, and then decreases.
-We experimentally observed the attack effect as shown in Fig. \ref{fig:para-gamma}, which also verified our conclusion.
+\ssn{Relationship between KL-divergence and Cos Similarity in 2-dimensional space} When the point $z$ moves on the ellipse, its length corresponds to the solution of the optimization problem Eqn. (\ref{eqn:opt-problem}): when it takes the minimum value, the optimization problem takes the maximum value.
+It can be seen from Fig. \ref{fig:ellipse} that when pointing $z$ moves from $A$ to $B$, $\cos(x',x)$ gradually increases, but the length of $z$ first decreases and then increases.
+This process corresponds to that as the cos similarity increases, the KL-divergence value first increases from a non-optimal value to the maximum value, then decreases.
+We experimentally observed the attack effect as shown in Fig. \ref{fig:para-gamma-1}, verifying our conclusion.

-\ssn{Discussion on KL Divergence and Cos Similarity} In this section, we will explain the reasons for using cos similarity instead of KL divergence from another perspective.